smarmengol/Modbus-Master-Slave-for-Arduino/README.md

 A primary goal was to enable industrial communication for the Arduino in order to link it to industrial devices such as HMIs, CNCs, PLCs, temperature regulators or speed drives.

+now you can use software serial with the update from Helium6072!

 LIBRARY CONTENTS
 =================================================================
 LICENSE.txt			GNU Licence file